 BT broadband is much more widely available than Virgin Media.
 You can get it pretty much anywhere that has a phone line, while Virgin Media is only available where its network reaches.

-BT also leads on price – but you do get less speed.
 Again, BT’s download speeds won’t disappoint (its slowest averages a respectable 36Mbps), but when you compare similar price points, Virgin’s the winner.